Understanding Law 27

 A healthy work environment promotes the well-being, stability, and resilience of staff.

-Respect your legal responsibilities
+Fulfill your legal obligations

-Strengthening organizational performance
+Strengthen organizational performance

 Recognizing the warning signs